 Yes as the Licence enables you to coach any age group you will need to attend a Safeguarding and Protecting Children workshop, sign the revised coach’s code of conduct and complete the DBS before you can be licenced.

 Q7.
-I have a club/senior coach award and did not bridge.
+I have a club/senior coach award and did not bridge over to the new qualifications before 2009.
 What do I need to do?

-You will need to become UKCC L2 Qualified, attend a Safeguarding and Protecting Children workshop and complete the DBS before you can become licenced.
+You will need to become UKCC L2 Qualified by: attending a course, signing the code of conduct, attending a Safeguarding and Protecting Children workshop and completing the DBS before you can become licenced.

 Q8.
 My DBS is valid until 2017 how long will I get my licence for?